 Accessible Textbook Resources

 Ebooks are available through many sources, but be aware that not all electronic books are accessible to screen readers.
-Resources like VitalSource sell eTextbooks and indicate what assistive technology work with that book.
+Resources like VitalSource and RedShelf sell eTextbooks and indicate what assistive technology work with that book.
 DSS also recommends utilizing community resources like Bookshare or Learning Ally first to ensure accessible versions of materials.
 Western Michigan University students with print disabilities may work with Disability Services for Students to obtain alternative format files of textbooks if unavailable from other sources like Bookshare.

 Students who do not have current accounts with Bookshare are highly encouraged to create one.
 Students will need to provide a proof of disability form signed by a qualified expert, DSS can serve in that compacity.